-The first question that your audience needs to answer as they enter the customer journey is “Why change?”.
+The first question that your audience needs to answer for true B2B SaaS growth as they enter the customer journey is “Why change?”.
 Why should someone come out of a natural stage of inertia and engage with your content, listen to you, or take action?
 Why is what you have to offer relevant and worth their attention?

 After you have nudged them into action, and they are aware of a need, they will ask “Why you?”
 Why should someone look at what you have to offer among the various options and alternatives?